StanKarpikov/yocto-iot-ota-base/meta-aws-iot-base/aws-cdk/README.md

-# AWS CDK Condifugration for IoT
+# AWS CDK Configuration for IoT

 This project follows a standard Python setup with a virtual environment (.venv).
 If the virtual environment isn't created automatically, you can set it up manually.